wuvt/wuvt-site/README.md

 docker run --rm -p 9090:8080 wuvt-site:latest
 ```

-You can now access the site at http://localhost:9090/
+You can now access the site at <http://localhost:9090/>.
+An admin user account
+will be created for you; the password is automatically generated and displayed
+when you launch the container.

 ### Non-Docker Deployment
 First, install redis.
 For example, on Debian or Ubuntu: